-At the completion of either a bachelor or associates degree from Central Pennsylvania College, graduates will have obtained a certain skill set.
-The skill set is a combination of educational experiences between the student's program of study, the general education core, which includes humanities, math, science, and technology; and social and behavioral sciences, and campus life.
+At the completion of either a bachelor or associate degree from Central Pennsylvania College, graduates will have obtained a certain skill set.
+The skill set is a combination of educational experiences from the student's program of study; the general education core which includes humanities, math, science, and technology; social and behavioral sciences; and campus life.